 Joe was the first rancher in the Northern Great Plains (NGP) to sign up for WWF’s Ranch Systems and Viability Planning (RSVP) network, which now has 27 ranches enrolled on over 283,000 acres across the NGP regions of Montana, South Dakota, and Nebraska.

-RSVP, which is funded by Cargill, McDonalds, and the Walmart Foundation, offers support to ranchers like Joe who are developing conservation ranching projects and enhancing their ranch management skills.
+RSVP, which is funded by Cargill, McDonalds, and the Walmart Foundation and other funders, offers support to ranchers like Joe who are developing conservation ranching projects and enhancing their ranch management skills.
 WWF also supports ranchers who are developing sustainable grazing management plans with assistance from on-the-ground technical specialists and access to continuing education.
 Participating ranchers also have access to cost-share funding for conservation projects, a peer-to-peer network, and can track progress over time through ecological monitoring and self-assessments.

 Joe continues the ranch tour showing us the marginal cropland he is restoring back to native prairie species, his cattle grazing rotation, and his fencing and water infrastructure improvements.
 We spend some time discussing his plans to experiment with virtual cattle fencing too, which will help him move his cows more frequently and increase the impact of his rotational grazing plan.
 This innovative technology will create healthier soil and grass, not just for Joe's cattle, but for the wildlife species that utilize the ranch too.